 - Here is another view of sewing the layers of darted flannel together to form an absorbent nursing pad.

-Browse through more projects for Mom and Baby on Create Whimsy.
+Browse through more projects for moms and babies on Create Whimsy.